 You only need a screwdriver and a couple of Allen wrenches to get the job done and they are included.

-Keep in mind that this treadmill weighs about 250 lb, so you might need some help getting it where you want it before assembling.
+Keep in mind that this treadmill weighs well over 200 lb, so you might need some help getting it where you want it before assembling.

 Sole backs the F63 up with the following warranties: